PoLAR-Hub/polarhub/README.md

 [![Build Status](https://travis-ci.org/ccnmtl/polarhub.svg?branch=master)](https://travis-ci.org/ccnmtl/polarhub)

 ## How to create new content
-### Preliminary Info about Markdown
+### Preliminary Info about content files and Markdown
-An individual page in Jekyll is stored in an individual Markdown file (with the file extension `.md`).
+An individual page in Jekyll is stored in an individual files (with the file extension `.md` for Markdown).
 Files of content can be organized into collections in the following folders:
 ```
 _core_projects
 _news_items
 _resources
 ```
-A Markdown file can be saved in the root directory of the project, or in one of these collections.
+A content file can be saved in the root directory of the project, or in one of these collections.
 Saving to a collection lets the site "know" that it should handle a given piece of content a certain way.
 For example, creating a new Markdown file in `_news_items` will have the site list that piece of content as in the news item listings page.

-The first few lines of Markdown files should consist of 'front matter'.
+The first few lines of content files should consist of 'front matter'.
 This is a listing of key-value pairs that provide a structured way of organizing data about a file.
 This front matter is listed between two lines of three dashes.
 For example:

 ```
 ---